AKarpenka/EmployeeAccounting/README.md

 # Employee Accounting App
 A pure React application that implements adding employees, changing their data and deleting them, as well as filtering, searching for a mark in two categories.
-You can try here: https://vercel.com/akarpenka/employee-accounting/3inqkgzMmWJfCoGYeMxQs1bFNDeg
+You can try here: employee-accounting-gilt.vercel.app

 `ReactJS`